symradar/symradar/README.md

 #### VulMaster
 [VulMaster](https://github.com/soarsmu/VulMaster_) is another automated vulnerability repair tool based on machine learning.
 VulMaster's output is our secondary patch validation target.
-Check this directory to generate patches for experiments.

 ## Getting Started